kmlhpk/archnotes/README.md

 Following the [Installation Guide](https://wiki.archlinux.org/index.php/installation_guide).

-`ip link`, `wifi-menu`, `iwctl` to get connected to the internet (if no ethernet)

-### `iwctl`
+### First steps

-Newer versions of the installation guide don't come with wifi-menu, relying on iwctl.
+Newer versions of the installation guide don't come with `wifi-menu` (RIP), relying instead on `iwctl`.
 Use the following commands in the iwctl prompt:

 ```
 device list